ryman1/keeweb-wiki/Browser-AutoFill.md

 ## Other browsers

-To install KeeWeb Connect in other browsers, first, install the extension.
+To install KeeWeb Connect in other browsers, first, you need the extension itself.
 Depending on your browser type, you can install it either from the [Google Chrome Web Store](https://chrome.google.com/webstore/detail/keeweb-connect/pikpfmjfkekaeinceagbebpfkmkdlcjk), or from the [Mozilla Firefox](https://addons.mozilla.org/firefox/addon/keeweb-connect/) extension gallery.

 Next thing you need to do, is configure the connection with KeeWeb.